![]() |

 1945 Average church attendance: 28

-1948 The first choir with 14 teen members is organized by Miss Eleanor Parsons.
-The accompanist was Mrs. Forrest O. Baum.
+1948 First choir with 14 teen members is organized by Miss Eleanor Parsons.
+The Accompanist was Mrs. Forrest O. Baum.

 1949 Extensive renovation; services were held at Blackwater Elementary School (site of fire station).
 The lectern, 4 chairs, and the communion table are donated by Sam & John Frost.